sa7sa7/Projet-Velo-vViz/README.md

 ## INTRODUCTION

 This project is carried out by three students of the École Centrale de Lyon during the subject of Data Visualization during the last semester of the university.
-The components are:
+The members are:

 • Chamsedinne
 • Salah